W3rni0/NahamCon_CTF_2020/readme.md

 **JCTF{spoooooky_ghosts_in_storage}**

-**Solution:** In javascript code for jquerty.jscroll2 after beutifying, flag variable contains flag in bytes
+**Solution:** In JavaScript code for jquerty.jscroll2 after beautifying, flag variable contains flag in bytes

 ## Phphonebook
 Ring ring!
 Need to look up a number?
 This phonebook has got you covered!
 But you will only get a flag if it is an emergency!